 Grants are available to support Neighbourhood Plans and the Parish Council is applying for these.

 After the designation of the Parish as a Neighbourhood Plan area, work started on engaging with local residents and other stakeholders.
 In February and March 2020, we held two drop-in sessions which were very well attended.

 A residents survey went out to every household in the parish and an exceptional level of response was obtained.
 The results are available under the Documents tab on this website.

 A survey for local businesses was circulated.

 Contact has been made with many local interest groups and organisations, service providers, statutory consultees, landowners and adjacent parish councils to seek their views.

-Working with Bedfordshire Rural Communities Charity, a Green Infrastructure Survey is well advanced, finding out residents aspirations and priorities for protecting and enhancing our local environment and heritage.
+Working with Bedfordshire Rural Communities Charity, a Green Infrastructure Survey and Local Greenspace Assessment has been completed, detailing residents’ aspirations and priorities for protecting and enhancing our local environment and heritage.
 The document is available under the Green Infrastructure tab on this website.